Courses for exchange students / Faculty of Mathematics and Science

 Whole Year:

-FYSA1130 Numerical Methods in Physics, 4 cr ( Bachelor level course, in English at Autumn term)
+FYSA1130 Numerical Methods in Physics, 4 cr ( Bachelor's level course, available in English only in the Autumn term)

 FYSS6301 Electronics, part A, 4 cr